Related ToolsRaycastWarpGithubLinear

 The difference between using Spotlight and a proper productivity launcher is like switching from a flip phone to an iPhone.
 You don’t realize how much friction you’ve been accepting until it’s gone.
 Whether you’re launching apps 50 times a day or managing complex development workflows, the right tool can save you hours every week.

-In this guide, I’ll share my hands-on experience with each tool, including real-world performance tests, pricing breakdowns, and honest assessments of what works (and what doesn’t).
+This guide covers each tool in depth, including real-world performance tests, pricing breakdowns, and honest assessments of what works (and what doesn’t).

-Quick Answer: Which Mac Productivity Tool Should You Choose?
+Quick Picks: Which Mac Productivity Tool Should You Choose?

 TL;DR for scanners: